Criminal justice agencies in Bolivia recorded 35 human trafficking cases back in 2005. In 2012, the number of trafficking cases reported was 456.

 The remaining 32 percent of coca is devoted to cocaine production.

 In total, 25,300 hectares of coca was cultivated across Bolivia in 2012.

 Bolivia is ranked third behind Peru and Colombia in terms of cocaine production worldwide.
 Over 40,000 people in the country depend on coca cultivation for income.
 The crop contributes to $332 Million to Bolivia’s economy.

 Source: Associated Press, “Bolivia says most of its coca for traditional uses,” San Jose Mercury News, November 13, 2013.

 The PCC (First Command of the Capital), a criminal organization in Brazil, makes $60 Million a year through drug trafficking and other criminal activities.

-In a report released by security agencies, the crime syndicate has over 11,000 members with 6,000 in prison.
+Based on data collected from various criminal justice programs, a report found that the crime syndicate has over 11,000 members with 6,000 in prison.
 The leaders of the group operate out of a Sao Paulo prison and conducts its activities in 22 of the 26 states of Brazil.
 Its operations has also expanded to neighboring Bolivia and Paraguay.

 Source: AFP, “Brazil’s top prison gang runs $60 million crime trade,” Google News, October 12, 2013.